herbertbay/pmf-engine-JS/README.md

 ```

 ## Record an event

+Recorgind event has no response but returns a promise that resolves at the end of api call

 ```
-// There is no response but returns a promise that resolves at the end of api call pmf.event('core event name')
+await pmf.event('core event name')
 ```

 ## Get command